The Love Train - Get on Board!, Part 1

 Most of us live very complex lives that move too fast, deliver too little, and demand too much.
 We often succumb to the push and pull of all the demands.
 We lack time for God, relationships, or ourselves.
 We know we need to change our pattern of life, but we either put it off or just don't know how to get started.
 In the end, there's a key question we need to ask and answer: What do we want to be known for?
 It is possible to break free from the high speed, high pressure, high demand, guilt-producing disease of our lives.
 The answer is counter-intuitive and it's found in 1 Corinthians 13.
 Discover what is needed to enjoy Spiritual Simplicity in today's fast paced lifestyles.More from this series

-And the big question that I want to ask and answer is, how do you sustain spiritual simplicity and every week we’ve had a song.
+The big question that I’m wanting to ask and answer is: how do you sustain spiritual simplicity?
+And every week we’ve had a song.
 Were any of you, kind of waiting, wondering what the song was going to be this week?
 Come on, go ahead.
 Were you?
 Alright.
 This is my favorite song of all the songs because it’s my era.
 It’s the O’Jays.
-It’s Get on Board the Love Train and we’re gonna talk about getting on a train.
+It’s Get on Board the Love Train and we’re going to talk about getting on a train.

 And I’ll tell you what.
 The tracks are God’s sovereign, faithful, unchanging purposes.
-And he’s gonna fulfill his plan over time.
-And it’s a time to glorify himself, to bring all things under the reign of Christ, to present to himself a people to be loved and to be loved by Him in a new heaven and a new earth forever.
+And He’s going to fulfill his plan over time.
+And it’s a time to glorify Himself, to bring all things under the reign of Christ, to present to Himself a people to be loved and to be loved by Him in a new heaven and a new earth forever.

-And it’s a real train and it’s kinda almost like a liquid relational train too because there’s times where we’re all spread out.
-Going all kind of different places, but God has these tracks and this train called his church is moving on it.
+It’s a real train and it’s kind of almost like a liquid relational train too because there’s times where we’re all spread out, going all kind of different places, but God has these tracks and this train called His Church is moving on it.

 When there’s a lonely person, the love train stops.
-Someone needs aid, someone has a financial need, someone is depressed, someone is discouraged, someone in your neighborhood, someone at work, someone in your family.
+Someone has a financial need, someone is depressed, someone is discouraged, someone in your neighborhood, someone at work, someone in your family.

 And I want to say, get on board.
 Get on board.
 You get on board the love train, you’ll simplify your life.
 You’ll stop doing some stuff that’s meaningless.
 You’ll stop pretending.

 We talked about the process, and I’ll review it for you at the end.
-You gotta surrender at a certain point of time in your life, you gotta step away from the world, you gotta step into community, you gotta step up and be who God made you to be, and then you gotta step out.
+You’ve got to surrender at a certain point of time in your life, you’ve got to step away from the world, you’ve got to step into community, you’ve got to step up and be who God made you to be, and then you’ve got to step out.